nilvon9wo/ForceComEnterpriseArchitecture/DevelopingWithSourceControl.md

 				- Tests to prove that multiple units can work together
 				- Tests to prove units work with user interfaces
 				- Tests to prove units work with the intended database and external servers.
-				- These must be included whenever the database or external systems are among the dependencies.
+				- These must be included whenever the database or external systems is required.
 				- Coverage should include all "happy paths" and other significant branches.
-			* End-to-End Tests (a.k.a.
-Acceptance Tests)
+			* End-to-End Tests
-				- Tests to prove the situations presented by User Stories can actually be accomplished.
+				- Tests to prove the situations presented by User Stories.
 				- These take the longest to execute and are the hardest to debug.
-				- When possible use unit or integration tests to prove as much of the functionality as possible.
+				- Prefer unit or integration tests to prove as much functionality as possible.
 				- Coverage should include "happy paths" specifically given in User Stories.
 				- Coverage should also prevent regression to any critical defects.
 		* Coverage is a metric for understanding code quality.